-Sprint Grooming is an essential part of the Scrum process.
-Understanding what Sprint Grooming is all about and how to run sessions routinely and effectively is critical.
-Here, we will dig deep into exactly what Sprint Grooming events are, who completes them, and figure out how best to execute the activities.
+Understanding what backlog refinement is all about and how to run sessions regularly and effectively is critical.
+Here, we will dig deep into exactly what backlog refinement events are, who attends them, and what a successful output is.

-What is Sprint Grooming?
+What is backlog refinement?